Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

 As shown in \cref{fig:helmholtz}, both the MLP and Free-RBF-KAN architectures successfully approximate the PDE solution.
 Although minor inaccuracies remain near the boundaries, these errors could be further reduced by explicitly enforcing boundary conditions within the network architecture \citep{wang2023expert}.
 In contrast, the standard RBF-KAN produces inferior approximations, highlighting the performance gains achieved through adaptive centroids and kernel shapes in the Free-RBF approach.
 Notably, the original KAN fails to capture the solution over the entire domain, a limitation that is likely due to the high smoothness demands of the target function.
 While increasing the B-spline order could potentially improve KAN’s expressive capacity, doing so would incur substantial computational overhead.

-The timing results show that KAN is significantly slower than the other approaches, indicating that the B- spline–based formulation is computationally expensive when combined with AD, as shown by the training timings in \cref{tbl:helmholtz}.
+Furthermore, the timing results show that KAN is significantly slower than the other approaches, indicating that the B-spline formulation is computationally expensive when combined with AD, as shown by the timings in \cref{tbl:helmholtz}.
 In contrast, RBF-KAN achieves a substantial speed-up.
-The adaptive variant, namely Free-RBF-KAN, further improves the mean squared error (MSE), outperforming both MLP and standard RBF-KAN.
-These results demonstrate that RBF-KAN retains the advantages of both RBF networks and KAN-like architectures while avoiding the curse of dimensionality.